Vandebron/tech-blog/public/posts/how-to-sign-soap-messages.md

   }
 }
 ```
-Bear in mind, that you probably **don't** want to version any sensitive information like private keys and passwords hard-coded or in any enironment variables, so a safe mechanism for storing/fetching passwords and certificates (like [Vault](https://www.hashicorp.com/products/vault)) should be in place.
+Bear in mind, that you probably **don't** want to version any sensitive information like private keys and passwords hard-coded or in any environment variables, so a safe mechanism for storing/fetching passwords and certificates (like [Vault](https://www.hashicorp.com/products/vault)) should be in place.

 With the signing certificate in place, we can actually start signing a message.
 The next code example contains quite some Java boilerplate from wss4j that is required to make the signing mechanism work.